HomeCookies

 Baked Cookies Meal Ideas

-White Chocolate Cranberry Cookies takes around 30 minutes from beginning to end.
-This dessert has 129 calories, 1g of protein, and 4g of fat per serving.
-This recipe serves 24.
-For 32 cents per serving, this recipe covers 2% of your daily requirements of vitamins and minerals.
-Head to the store and pick up butter, baking chips, brown sugar, and a few other things to make it today.
+Chocolate Delight Dessert takes approximately 30 minutes from beginning to end.
+For $1.33 per serving, this recipe covers 10% of your daily requirements of vitamins and minerals.
+This recipe makes 12 servings with 542 calories, 8g of protein, and 28g of fat each.
+Head to the store and pick up butter, cookies and cream ice cream, carton whipped topping, and a few other things to make it today.
 1 person were impressed by this recipe.
 It is brought to you by Taste of Home.
-It is a good option if you're following a lacto ovo vegetarian diet.
-All things considered, we decided this recipe deserves a spoonacular score of 0%.
-This score is improvable.
-Similar recipes are White Chocolate Cranberry Macadamia Nut Cookies, Cranberry and White Chocolate Rice Krispies Squares, and White chocolate-cranberry ice cream.
+Taking all factors into account, this recipe earns a spoonacular score of 31%, which is rather bad.
+Similar recipes include Cherry Coconut Delight, Mushroom Delight By Bing, and Turkish Delight.

 Videos for Making Different Baked Cookies Style Dishes